techgrounds/techgrounds-koekienator/02_Cloud_1/AZ-08 Firewalls.md

 ### What can Azure Firewall do more than a regular firewall

 Azure Firewall is a cloud-native and intelligent service.
-It's fully statefull, firewall as a service with built-in high availability and unrestricted cloud scalability.
+It's fully stateful, firewall as a service with built-in high availability and unrestricted cloud scalability.

 Where a normal firewall you install on your OS needs regular updates and isn't intelligent most of the time.